jrandj/java-11/README.md

 1. The Predicate interface is an example of a functional interface.
 They are called functional interfaces because they represent a single function and are for doing exactly one thing.

 ### Handling Exception

+1. Java exceptions are designed to help you write code that covers all possible execution paths.
+This includes normal operations, exceptional situtaions and unknown exceptional situations.
+This is shown below:

+    ```java
+    try{
+        // code for normal course of action
+    } catch(SecurityException se) {
+        // code for known exceptional situation
+        System.out.println("No permission!");
+    }
+    catch(Throwable t) {
+        // code for unknown exceptional situations
+        System.out.println("Some problem in copying: "+t.getMessage());
+        t.printStackTrace();
+    }
+    ```

+1. When developing code there is always the provider and the client.
+Exceptions are a means for the provider to let the client know about any exceptional events, and allow the client to determine how they want to deal with them.
+The mechanism to let the client know is to **throw** an exception.
+An example is shown below:

+    ```java
+    public void copyFile(String inputPath, String outputPath) throws IOException {
+        // code to copy file
+    }
+    ```

+1. If the client can resolve the situation a **catch** statement acn be used.
+If the client cannot handle the exceptional situation either, the exception can be propogated to the client's client.
+An exception is considered handled when it is caught in a catch block.

 ### Understanding Modules